orcfax/docs/docs/fact-token/tokenomics.md

-50,000,000 (5%) $FACT have been allocated for developing future partnerships, marketing campaigns, developer grants, funding research, and for tools that contribute to the project’s overall ecosystem.
+50,000,000 (5%) $FACT have been allocated for developing future partnerships, marketing campaigns, developer grants, funding research, and for tools that contribute to the project's overall ecosystem.

 This allocation has a cliff date of 6 months after the start of the ISPO and a 6 month vesting period.